ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 ### Retention period
 {: #immutable-terminology-period}

-The duration of time an object must be stored in the COS bucket.
+The duration of time an object must be stored in the {{site.data.keyword.cos_full_notm}} bucket.

 ### Retention policy
 {: #immutable-terminology-policy}

-A retention policy is enabled at the COS bucket level.
+A retention policy is enabled at the {{site.data.keyword.cos_full_notm}} bucket level.
 Minimum, maximum and default retention period are defined by this policy and apply to all objects in the bucket.

 Minimum retention period is the minimum duration of time an object must be kept unmodified in the bucket.